Jarrettgohh/excel_data_automation/README.md

 - This option can be used to

 # Configuration file
-- The configuration for this automation could be
+- The configuration for this automation could be configured in the `config.json`

 # Supported file formats